Discipleship School Mission Trip Recap

 During some down time, some of our students went down to swimming cove near their hotel.
 One student, Gabe, stepped on a rock during the swim and got a nasty splinter in his foot.
 Though several people took turns, no one could get the splinter out and he had to go out to share with it still in his foot.
 At the beginning of their time, Daniel, one of the D-School staff members, felt God telling him to be on the look out for a girl with an open umbrella.
 The current weather was 80 degrees without a cloud in the sky, but Daniel had faith to meet the girl.
 Because of Gabe's splinter, the team had to take it slow during their time prayer walking through a neighborhood but after about an hour, the group turned the corner and soon after saw a girl walk past them with an open white umbrella!
 Gabe and another student, Jenny, sat down to wait while Daniel and Sarah chased the girl God had shown them as she power-walked down the street.

 After following for a few minutes and praying for a natural way to start a conversation, the girl turned into a Starbucks and Daniel and Sarah followed her in.
 They started up a conversation and sat down to talk.
-Before leaving for Turkey, Sarah had felt God tell her that she would meet people passionate about empowering women in Turkey.
+Before leaving for our trip, Sarah had felt God tell her that she would meet people passionate about empowering women.
 After speaking to this girl for a minute, they discovered that she was a lawyer who was passionate about women's rights and fighting for women in her country!
 Sarah and Daniel shared both their prophetic words with the girl and she was amazed!
 They read a Bible story with her and Sarah drew a gospel illustration on a napkin.
 The girl was so amazed by what was being shared with her, she even told Daniel and Sarah that she never is in the part of town where they met and rarely drinks Starbucks but had felt something in her heart that morning telling her to come to the area.
 God had been preparing her heart!
 She exchanged numbers with Sarah and departed, grabbing the napkin illustration and saying, "I don't want to forget this!"

 Meanwhile, Gabe and Jenny had been praying for Sarah and Daniel while waiting back.
-After about 10 minutes, an elderly Turkish lady walked by and stopped in front of them to say hello (in Turkey, its not culturally normal for strangers to just strike up conversations).
+After about 10 minutes, an elderly lady walked by and stopped in front of them to say hello (in their culture, its not culturally normal for strangers to just strike up conversations).
 After a few words, she began pointing at Gabe and Jenny saying, "Isa Mesih," which means Jesus Christ.
-Jenny and Gabe identified themselves as Christians and then so did this little Turkish lady!
+Jenny and Gabe identified themselves as Christians and then so did this kind little lady!
 Through Google Translate, she shared that her friend had lad her and her son from Islam to Jesus!
 They had a sweet conversation with her and got the number of her son, who spoke English, to connect with later for a Bible study.

 What is so amazing is that the timing of all of these encounters would have been totally impossible if the team had been moving at their normal pace.
 But because they had been slowed down by the splinter in Gabe's foot, they were able to have these awesome interactions!
 How great that our God can use even a splinter to further his kingdom!